-A lush lawn not only provides curb appeal and space for outdoor entertaining; it also improves the quality of soil by pulling nutrients to the surface and retaining water.
-As is often the case with a new home's construction, however, the yard consists of mere soil.
+A lush lawn not only provides curb appeal and space for outdoor entertaining; it also improves the quality of soil by pulling nutrients to the surface and retaining water while holding soil in place and preventing erosion.
+As is often the case with a new home's construction, the yard consists of mere soil.
 Even an established lawn can suffer bare patches from pets that "do their business" in the same spots.
 Using a fast-growing grass seed can help to resolve these and other lawn problems.

 Select a grass seed suitable for your grass climate zone, or else your new grass may be fast-growing but fleeting.
 In the United States, grasses are assigned U.S. Department of Agriculture plant hardiness zones but also are classified as either warm- or cool-season grasses, a designation that reflects their season of active growth.
 USDA zones, however, generally coincide with grass climate zones in terms of general region.

 Warm-season grasses grow the most in summer, when temperatures are between 75 and 90 degrees Fahrenheit, and then go dormant in winter.
-These grasses, which thrive in the warm, humid regions of the southern United States that span from the lower Atlantic Coast to southern California, include bermudagrass (Cynodon spp.), which is perennial, or hardy, in USDA zones 7 through 10, centipedegrass (Eremochloa ophiuroides, USDA zones 7 through 8), zoysiagrass (Zoysia spp., USDA zones 6 through 9) and St. Augustinegrass (Stenotaphrum secundatum, USDA zones 8 through 10).
+These grasses, which thrive in the warm, humid regions of the southern United States, from the lower Atlantic Coast to southern California, include bermudagrass (Cynodon spp., USDA zones 7 through 10), centipedegrass (Eremochloa ophiuroides, USDA zones 7 through 9), zoysiagrass (Zoysia spp., USDA zones 5 through 10) and St. Augustinegrass (Stenotaphrum secundatum, USDA zones 8 through 10).

-Cool-season grasses, which have active growth periods in early spring and early fall, grow best in regions that have cold winters and hot summers.
+Cool-season grasses have active growth periods in early spring and early fall and grow best in regions that have cold winters and hot summers.
 Those areas include the Northeast, the Upper Midwest and the Pacific Northwest, including northern California.
-Cool-season grasses include perennial ryegrass (Lolium perenne, USDA zones 5 through 7), tall fescue (Festuca arundinacea, USDA zones 2 through 7) and Kentucky bluegrass (Poa pratensis, USDA zones 2 through 7).
+Cool-season grasses include perennial ryegrass (Lolium perenne, USDA zones 5 through 7), tall fescue (Lolium arundinaceum, formerly Festuca arundinacea, USDA zones 4 through 7) and Kentucky bluegrass (Poa pratensis, USDA zones 3 through 7).

 Bermudagrass is the fastest-growing warm-season grass for lawns.
 Germination speed is greatly influenced by soil temperature, however.
 In fact, for bermudagrass seed germination to take place at all, the soil temperature must be higher than 70 F, which translates to daytime temperatures of at least 80 F. Given those temperatures, bermudagrass seed may germinate in as few as seven days.
 Under cooler temperatures, the seed can take 30 days or longer to germinate.
 In short, the warmer the temperature, the faster bermudagrass seed germinates.